 Articles by Matthew Gilligan

-Many clients have been asking me if I think this is a better time to be investing in NZ.
+Many clients have been asking me if I think this is a better time to be investing in property in New Zealand.
 I think the answer is yes, but you need to be careful.

 The Bad News:

-What intrigues me is the economists view of things in the middle of quagmire.
-Statements like, " housing is down 12% and we think it has a bit further to go, perhaps another 5%" said one prominent bank economist 5 months ago.
-So his conclusion was don't buy, - where I formed exactly the opposite conclusion from the same information.
+What intrigues me is the economists' view of things in the middle of quagmire.
+Statements like, "housing is down 12% and we think it has a bit further to go, perhaps another 5%" said one prominent bank economist five months ago.
+So his conclusion was don't buy, where I formed exactly the opposite conclusion from the same information.
 I felt a falling market full of fear = great time to buy.

-My clients know this is bargain season, - soon to be followed by recovery season ( whether it's a year, or 6 years, who cares.
-We are long term investors, right ?)
+My clients know this is bargain season, soon to be followed by recovery season.
+(Whether it's a year, or 6 years, who cares?
+We are long-term investors, right?)
 So we know that if things are down 12%, we would be buying 10-20% below that...which means about 20-30% off the 2007 price.
-So then we are well below both the historic peak price of 2007, and well below current market value.
+So then we are well below the historic peak price of 2007, and well below current market value.
 Which makes us safe, if things go down that extra 5%.